 Netflix has been in the news quite a bit lately.
 First it rolled out a big price hike back in March, then in April it said it would start cracking down on password sharing.
 Then it announced it had lost 200,000 subscribers in the U.S.—the first drop in over a decade—due to a combination of increased streaming competition and post-pandemic slowdown.
-Its shares have started to crater (and other streaming services have felt the effects), it’s started slashing budgets and canceling shows, and CEO Reed Hastings even announced it would have to introduce a cheaper ad-supported tier (nooooooo!).
-Recent reports also suggested the cheaper tier also won’t include downloads.
+Its shares plummeted (and other streaming services have felt the effects), it started slashing budgets and canceling shows, and CEO Reed Hastings even announced it would have to introduce a cheaper ad-supported tier (nooooooo!).

 We obviously love streaming here at ExpressVPN (always doing it privately and securely, of course), and there’s usually plenty of good stuff to stream on Netflix—particularly its international content.
 But at 20 USD per month does it offer the highest quality content, for the best price?
 Honestly?
 Probably not.